-Founded in 2005, Hanwha L&C Alabama, known earlier as Maxforma Plastics LLC, opened its doors to a new facility in December of 2005.
+Founded in 2005, Hanwha Advanced Materials America, known earlier as Hanwha L&C Alabama, which in turn was known as Maxforma Plastics LLC at the beginning, opened its doors to a new facility in December of 2005.
 The facility represented an initial capital investment of $17 million, with employment exceeding 100 associates when fully operational.

 Construction of the new plant began in May 2005, with completion in December 2005.
-Hanwha L&C's Alabama facility occupies a 35-acre site within the Northeast Opelika Industrial Park, located along Interstate 85 at Exit 66, and will initially cover 80,000 square feet.
+Hanwha Advanced Materials America facility occupies a 35-acre site within the Northeast Opelika Industrial Park, located along Interstate 85 at Exit 66, and will initially cover 80,000 square feet.

-At the end of 2008, Hanwha L & C acquired the GMT business unit from Azdel.
+At the end of 2008, Hanwha Advanced Materials America acquired the GMT business unit from Azdel.

-Hanwha L&C Alabama is part of the automotive division of Hanwha L&C Corporation.
-Hanwha L&C Corporation, based in Seoul, South Korea, is a world leader in the manufacturing of construction materials, such as plastic floor materials and artificial marble, automotive components such as GMT, EPP, and interior decorations, and other plastics products such as packing materials and films.
-Hanwha L&C is a subsidiary of the Hanwha Group, one of the ninth largest corporations in South Korea.
+Hanwha Advanced Materials America is part of the automotive division of Hanwha Advanced Materials Corporation.
+Hanwha Advanced Materials Corporation, based in Seoul, South Korea, is a world leader in the manufacturing of construction materials, such as plastic floor materials and artificial marble, automotive components such as GMT, EPP, and interior decorations, and other plastics products such as packing materials and films.
+Hanwha Advanced Materials is a subsidiary of the Hanwha Group, one of the ninth largest corporations in South Korea.